Best Raised Bed Soil Mix — The Recipe That Actually Grows Vegetables

 The 50/50 Mix — Topsoil and Compost

 Half quality topsoil, half finished compost.
 That’s it.
-This is the workhorse recipe and the one most professional landscapers and market gardeners actually use when filling large numbers of beds.
-It’s not flashy.
-It doesn’t have a book named after it.
-It grows excellent vegetables.
+This is the workhorse recipe — the one most professional landscapers and market gardeners actually use when filling large numbers of beds.
+No book named after it.
+No catchy branding.
+Grows excellent vegetables.

-The key word in that recipe is “quality.”
-Bagged topsoil labeled “garden soil” at hardware stores is often low-grade fill dirt with minimal organic matter.
-The good stuff comes from bulk landscape suppliers — ask specifically for screened topsoil or loam, and ask where it was screened from.
-Bulk delivery typically runs $25 to $45 per cubic yard (that’s 27 cubic feet), which works out to roughly $1.00 to $1.70 per cubic foot.
+That word “quality” is doing a lot of work in that recipe.
+Bagged topsoil labeled “garden soil” at hardware stores is often low-grade fill dirt — minimal organic matter, questionable origins.
+The good stuff comes from bulk landscape suppliers.
+Ask specifically for screened topsoil or loam, and ask where it was screened from.
+Bulk delivery typically runs $25 to $45 per cubic yard — that’s 27 cubic feet — which works out to roughly $1.00 to $1.70 per cubic foot.
 Add quality compost at a similar rate and you’re filling a 4×8 bed for $50 to $80 total.
 Dramatically less than Mel’s Mix.

 The tradeoff is weight and drainage.
 Topsoil-based mixes are denser than vermiculite-based ones.
 They compact slightly over time.
 And if your topsoil source has clay in it, drainage can become an issue in wet springs.
-A yearly compost top-dress solves most of this over time.
+A yearly compost top-dress solves most of this over time — the beds genuinely improve season after season.

 Best for: Most home gardeners.
 Especially anyone filling multiple large beds or working with a limited budget.